cloudfoundry-incubator/cflocal/README.md

 [![GoDoc](https://godoc.org/github.com/sclevine/cflocal?status.svg)](https://godoc.org/github.com/sclevine/cflocal)

 ![CF Local Demo](https://raw.githubusercontent.com/sclevine/cflocal/master/assets/cflocal-demo.gif) \
-*Note: Image download/build only occurs when a new root FS is available.*
+*Note: Image download/build only occurs when a new rootfs is available.*

 CF Local is a Cloud Foundry CLI plugin that enables you to:

-* Build and run CF app droplets locally in Docker
+* Stage and run Cloud Foundry apps in Docker
-* Download droplets from Cloud Foundry and run them locally in Docker
+* Download pre-staged apps from Cloud Foundry and run them in Docker
-* Build droplets locally in Docker and push them to Cloud Foundry
+* Stage apps in Docker and push them to Cloud Foundry
-* Automatically tunnel service connections from a local app to an app running in Cloud Foundry
+* Make Cloud Foundry service instances instantly available to Docker apps
-* Launch droplets with their active app root mounted to a local directory
+* Share a local directory with an app running in Docker, and monitor it for changes
-* Rapidly iterate on CF app development with only Docker installed
+* Rapidly iterate on Cloud Foundry app development with only Docker installed
-* Export CF apps as Docker images that do not require CF Local to run
+* Convert Cloud Foundry apps to Docker images that do not require Cloud Foundry or CF Local to run

 Notably, CF Local:

 * Does not require the Docker CLI
 * Can run against a remote Docker daemon
-* Uses the latest official CF buildpack releases by default
+* Uses the latest official Cloud Foundry buildpack releases by default
-* Always uses the latest CF root filesystem (cflinuxfs2) release
+* Always uses the latest Cloud Foundry rootfs (cflinuxfs2) release

 ```
 USAGE: